Become An Approved Broker or Dealer

 Step 2: Complete a Counterparty Questionnaire

-• Complete the Counterparty Questionnaire to provide us with basic information on the firm, including key personnel, financial presence in Illinois, and ownership interests.
+- Complete the Counterparty Questionnaire to provide us with basic information on the firm.
+Include information about key personnel, financial presence in Illinois, and ownership interests.
 This helps the Treasurer quickly and efficiently assess partnership opportunities.

 Step 3: Complete a Diversity Profile Form

-• Fill out the Diversity Profile Form.
-The Treasurer conducts an annual survey in which business partners are required to disclose information about diversity within their ranks, as well as how their organizations promote diversity and inclusion.
-Note: If you are a firm seeking MWVD Preference, this step has been completed under Firms Seeking MWVD Preference.
+- Fill out the Diversity Profile Form (auto download).
+The Treasurer conducts an annual survey in which business partners are required to disclose information about diversity within their ranks and how their organizations promote diversity and inclusion.
+Note: If you are a firm seeking MWVD Preference, this step has been completed under Firms Seeking MWVD Preference above.

 Step 4: Submit the completed forms